Team, Roles, and Permissions

 - Write scope: create or update system metadata, push monitoring events from CI.

-- Admin scope: manage webhooks — Owner or Technical Lead only.
+- Admin scope: manage webhooks — Owner, Admin, or Technical Lead only.

 Rotate keys if a member with access leaves the organisation.